inet-framework/inet-tutorials/wireless/doc/step3.rst

 Later in this tutorial, we'll want to turn our model into an ad-hoc network and experiment with routing.
-To this end, we add three more wireless nodes, and reduce the communication range so that our two original hosts cannot reach one another directly.
+To this end, we add three more wireless nodes and reduce the communication range so that our two original hosts cannot reach one another directly.
 In later steps, we'll set up routing and use the extra nodes as relays.